DrewML/dotcomblog/posts/[2023-6-25]react-internals-do-some-weird-shit.md

 I've written more about this in another post, ["use client" and "use server" are standard-ish](https://blog.levineandrew.com/use-client-and-use-server-are-standard-ish).

-[^1]: Other languages (C#, Groovy) have similarish functionality using the term "expando", but the term has taken on a slightly different meaning over the years in JS land
+[^1]: Other languages (C#, Groovy) have similarish concepts using the term "expando", but the term has taken on a very specific meaning in JS land